yatharth/quoterot/README.md

 This uses AWS SAM under the hood.
 SAM can run the API gateway and the lambda functions locally, but it can’t simulate SQS, SNS, or other services.
 Thus, you’ll have to already have deployed these resources those to AWS, have captured their URLs or ARNs, and then pass those in as environment variables into the lambda functions appropriately.
 This is complicated enough that I haven’t bothered doing this.

 ## First-time setup

-You can ignore this, if you are working with Yatharth, as this only needs to be done once and is separate from the codebase.
+If you’re working with Yatharth, ignore this section.
+He’s done this already.

+If you’re deploying this project independently, then follow these instructions.
 These steps can’t be automated or declared with code, unfortunately.
+So they have to be done manually.

 ### AWS

-1. Create an IAM user using the online AWS console.
+1. Create an IAM user using [this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
-2. Be sure to note down the Access ID and Secret Access Key associated with it.
+2. On the Details page, check both “AWS Management Console access” and “Programmatic access”.
+The latter generates an Access ID and Secret Access Key for the user that you’ll need for the AWS CLI.
+3. Note down the Access ID and Secret Access Key.

 ### Twitter

 1. Go to the Twitter Developer Portal and apply for access to the v2 API.
 Wait for approval.
-2. Go to your Twitter Developer Portal and note down the secrets for your project.
+2. Go to your Twitter Developer Portal, find your project, and note down the secrets for your project.
+Specifically, we’ll need the Bearer Token.
-3. Add them here.

 ### Dashbird